-The internal control and reporting systems to be used to control and manage those risks, including contingent
+The internal control and reporting systems to be used to control and manage those risks, including contingent liabilities and other off-balance-sheet risks.

-Explanation []
+Explanation [ ]

 The Company has a specific policy dealing with corruption (Policy against Corruption and Bribery), which sets out and specifically and verifiably develops the principles, values and rules of action established in the Code of Conduct and implemented within the Ebro Group to fight against corruption and fraud.